tayruxin/tp/docs/UserGuide.md

 # Using LinkMeIn's CLI

-LinkMeIn operates through the CommandLineInterface (CLI), a method of interacting with a computer program by **entering line of text known as command-lines.**
+LinkMeIn operates through the CommandLineInterface (CLI), a method of interacting with a computer program by **entering line of text known as command-lines.** Say goodbye to the days of multitasking between typing and clicking, and say hello to the world of CLI!

 Don't let the name intimidate you!
-Continue reading to discover how straightforward CLI is when using LinkMeIn.
+Continue reading to discover how **E**ffortless, **E**asy and **E**fficient CLI is when using LinkMeIn.

 <div style="margin-top: 10px; margin-bottom: 10px">
     <img src="images/cli-description/CliDescription1.png" alt="CliDescription1" width="650"/>